aws-samples/lambda-refarch-fileprocessing/README.md

 Once we have our sentiment we persist the result to our [DynamoDB](https://aws.amazon.com/dynamodb/) table.

-If our Sentiment Lambda function fails to process the messages, the function sends the event to a dead-letter queue (DLQ) for inspection.
+If our Sentiment Lambda function cannot remove the messages from the Sentiment SQS queue, they are sent to a dead-letter queue (DLQ) for inspection.
 A CloudWatch Alarm is configured to send notification to an email address when there are any messages in the Sentiment DLQ.

 ## Building and Deploying the Application with the AWS Serverless Application Model (AWS SAM)